Volga Hydroelectric Station: Technical details

 Today the station is the largest in Europe.
 It consists of a 725-metre long, 44-metre high concrete dam that crosses the Volga river.
 Supporting it is a 3250-metre-long landfilled dam with a maximum height of 47 metres.
 The station also offers railway and road crossings of the Volga.

 The present power rating of the station is 2,734 MW and annual energy output of ~12 billion kilowatt hours.
 There are a total of 22 generators.
-One generator produce 115 MW each, 16 produce 125.5 MW each, and five produce 120 MW apiece.
+One generator produces 115 MW, 16 produce 125.5 MW each, and five produce 120 MW each.
 There is an additional 11 MW unit.

-The 4.9 kilometre dam forms the Volgograd reservoir.
+The 4.9 kilometer dam forms the Volgograd reservoir.
 At present the station is managed by OAO Volzhskaya GES that is owned by OAO GidroOGK, a daughter company of the state organisation RAO AES Rossii.

 The generators of the power plant are connected to the power grid in a somewhat unusual way, since the machine transformers of the generators serve also as the inverter transformers of the static inverter plant of HVDC Volgograd-Donbass, which is on the dam.
 In contrast to other static inverter plants, it has no harmonic filters.

 Economic value

-The new plant played a decisive role in the development of the Lower Volga region and the Donbas, as well as uniting the large energetic system of the Central, Volga, and Southern economic regions.
+The new plant played a decisive role in the development of the Lower Volga region and the Donbass, as well as uniting the large energetic system of the Central, Volga, and Southern economic regions.
 The new dam also allowed for the Volga to become navigable, allowing for a path from Saratov to Astrakhan and the Caspian.
 In addition, there were projects for the irrigation of the excessive adjacent dry region of the left bank Volga south of it, particularly the West Kazakhstan Province.

 The power generated by the station is used primarily by the city of Volgograd, by Moscow, by Donbas via the only long distance HVDC-line in Russia, the HVDC Volgograd-Donbass.